-EBITDA Margin for Q1 2022 was 26.5%. and is consistent with our Q1 2021 margin of 26.6%.
+EBITDA Margin for Q3 2022 was 26.7%, compared with 26.9% for Q3 2021.
+Approximately 1.0% of EBITDA margin in Q3 2021 was attributable to the impact of the share of profit of Skelton USA, which was accounted for as an equity investee during that period.
+Q3 2022 EBITDA Margin was impacted by several offsetting factors including the effect of increased fuel prices as a component of revenue and the elimination of inter-segment transactions.
 The performance of our two operating segments continues to result in strong and stable EBITDA Margins.
-Inter-segment eliminations have increased with the Skelton and LSU acquisitions, which have also contributed to our EBITDA Margin.
 The margin profiles of Skelton USA and Boyle Transportation are in line with AHG's consolidated EBITDA range, and LSU achieved a margin consistent with our logistics and distribution product line.